Restorative Yoga for Stress and Fatigue: The Ultimate Reset

 2. Exhale and return the head and feet to the floor

-3. Bring the souls of the feet together, close into the groin, press the heals into one another and allow the keens to fall out to the sides in SUPTA BADHAKONASANA (reclined cobbler) / (5mins)
+3. Bring the souls of the feet together, close into the groin, press the heals into one another and allow the knees to fall out to the sides in SUPTA BADHAKONASANA (reclined cobbler) / (5mins)

 restorative yoga pose fish supta buddha konasana